Tuczeck, 36 Pieces Faciles Agreables

 You can get the scores for free in the store:

 This etude from Fernando Sor’s Opus 6 is not played often.
-But it is a very good exercise for practising slurs and pauses.
+But it is a very good exercise for practicing slurs and pauses.

 Choose between a CLEAN version without any fingering, an EDIT version with full fingering and a TAB version with tablature as well as a fingered version.